High-intensity focused ultrasound (HIFU) treatment for early prostate cancer

 Rectal fistula

-Rarely, HIFU can damage tissues surrounding the prostate and cause a hole between the rectum (back passage) and the urethra.
+Rarely, HIFU can damage tissues surrounding the prostate and cause a hole between the rectum and the urethra.
 This is called a rectal fistula.
 If you have a rectal fistula, you will need an operation to repair it.

-Possible benefits and disadvantages of HIFU
+Benefits and disadvantages of HIFU

-If you are thinking about having HIFU, your doctor can explain the benefits and disadvantages.
+If you are thinking about having HIFU, your cancer team can explain the possible benefits and disadvantages.

 They will also tell you about the other treatment options available to you.

-Doctors still do not know enough about how effective HIFU treatment is compared to existing treatments for early prostate cancer.
-Active surveillance, which involves monitoring the cancer, may be an option.
+Doctors do not know how effective HIFU is when compared to existing treatments for early prostate cancer.

 Some people may prefer to have HIFU even though there is not enough evidence about them yet.
 They may feel there is less risk of certain side effects and want to avoid surgery or radiotherapy.
-Or, it may be because these treatments can be given in a short hospital stay and recovery is usually quick.
+Or it may be because these treatments can be given in a short hospital stay and recovery is usually quick.

 About our information